Suspected Burglars Leave Trail of Marijuana After Fleeing From Police

 The incident happened on Saturday at 3:36 a.m. when officers responded to burglar alarm activation at a business in the 900 block of Piner Place.

-When officers arrived to the scene, they found a group of what they believe were six black men in their mid-twenties.
+When officers arrived at the scene, they found a group of what they believe were six men in their mid-20s.
 Santa Rosa PD said the suspects ran to three waiting vehicles stashed with stolen marijuana.

 Local